PaeDae/paedae-unity-wrapper/README.md

 Click the + sign, select Adsupport.framework, and click 'Add' SDK Interaction is handled in the PaeDaeUnityImpl.mm file Initialize the SDK by supplying your gamekey string in the _InitWithKey() method.
 You can conveniently place your string directly in the @"" NSString definition

+Linker Flags:

+Make sure you add the following to Other Linker Flags:
+-lz
+-all_load
+-ObjC

+This is under Targets (Unity-iPhone->Build Settings)